 While my all time favorite author is Clive Cussler (love me some adventure), I recently got turned onto Charles Todd, the author of The Bess Crawford Mysteries.
 These books take place in England during World War 1 and through his writing I am transported back in time.
 It’s like a time travel vacation as I fall down the rabbit hole of these chapters.
 Superb writing, characters, story line, plot twists – I can’t say enough good things about it!
-I’ve read the first 2 books in the series and I’m about to start #3 as soon as I get some other non-fiction reading out of the way.
+I’ve read the first two books in the series and I’m about to start the third as soon as I get some other non-fiction reading out of the way.

 It is very unusual for me to stop reading a book because I don’t like it.
 Even if it isn’t my cup to tea, I at least soldier on to finish it.
 This did not happen with “Confessions” by St. Augustine.
 I was into it for the first couple of chapters about his early life.
 Did you know he had a child out of wedlock?
 But then it just started going on and on and on….and I’m not exactly sure what it was about.
 I got lost.
 I wasn’t pulled into the narrative anymore.
 I found myself skimming and that’s when I knew I had to stop.
 At this point in my life, there was nothing holding me to the words he wrote.
 And so, I had to put it down (read: I deleted it off my Kindle).